foxj77/word-count-example/README.md

 All words are processed in a case-insensitive manner to ensure that 'Word' and 'word' are counted as the same word.

+Hyphenated words are broken into two and counted separately.

 ## Features
 - **Total Word Count:** Calculates how many words are in the file.
 - **Total Unique Word Count:** Calculates how many unique words are in the file.